anvitha305/REU2022/README.md

 ```

 and using the GUI to select s4-eth3 for packet data collection.

+### Congestion Control

+Do the following, according to how they were done in Priority Routing, but with new host numbers.

+h1 ping h3
+wireshark h5, view s4-eth3 and s5-eth3 as the links for capturing packets.
+h1 vlc h3
+h1 ping h4
+h1 vlc h4
+h1 ping h5
+h1 vlc h5
+h1 ping h6
+h1 vlc h6

 ## Some resources that we utilized during this process are as follows:
 P4 Lang Tutorial GitHub: https://github.com/p4lang/tutorials.git